-Figure 7: Procedure Status in OnTime
+Fig. 7.
+Procedure Status in OnTime

-TRACLabs has also developed an executive called the Procedure Agent for eXecution (PAX) that can read the procedure XML file and execute it by issuing commands to a system and reasoning about telemetry from a system [Bell and Kortenkamp, 2011; Schreckenghost et al 2015; Schreckenghost et al 2018].
+TRACLabs has also developed an executive called the Procedure Agent for eXecution (PAX) that can read the procedure XML file and execute it by issuing commands to a system and reasoning about telemetry from a system [4,5,6].
 PAX operates on the same XML file that is displayed to an operator.
 Any actions taken by PAX are displayed to any operator viewing that procedure.
 PAX pauses on any parts of the procedure that require operator interaction.
 PAX can run without operator supervision if desired, although any instructions requiring operator interaction are pending indefinitely.
 Procedure authors and procedure operators can designate any instruction as requiring operator execution and this is respected by PAX as well.